 Platforms: Windows, PS4, Switch

-Next up, the Yomawari series is a solid suggestion for fans of psychological horror games looking for a good scare with tons of atmosphere.
+Next up, the Yomawari series is a solid suggestion for fans of psychological horror games looking for a decent scare with tons of atmosphere.

 Consisting of three games: Night Alone, Midnight Shadows, and Lost in the Dark, the series follows a petite girl navigating the darkness in a quaint Japanese village.

-Throughout her journey, she encounters vicious ghosts and a host of other supernatural horrors based on Japanese mythology.
+Throughout her journey, she encounters malevolent ghosts and a host of other paranormal terrors based on Japanese mythology.

 Since you don’t have any actual means of defense, your only options are to run, hide, and when all else fails, shut your eyes and hope they’ll leave you alone.